ravienneah/UROP-Project/Ravienne-UROP---Zoe-s-Code.md

   filter(past_year_alc_use != 1, na.rm = TRUE) |>
   mutate(drinking_days_last_month = as.numeric(H4TO39)) |>
   filter(drinking_days_last_month != 1, na.rm = TRUE)

-# 43. Was there ever a period in your life when you drank more alcohol than you do now?

-##  39. During the past 30 days, on how many days did you drink?

-# H4TO39 -> if 'none' - skip H4TO40:H4TO42T

-# 36. Think of all the times you have had a drink during the past **12 months.** How many drinks did you usually have each time?

-# H4TO36 -> skip H4TO37:H4TO42T
-# legit skip # : 4427
-#   + 1105 skipped (H4TO35 + H4TO33)

-summary(data_waves124$H4TO36)

 ```
 ![H4TO33 - missing data info](addhealth_H4TO33.png){width="500"}